XRISM-Subaru views of Abell 754: Energetic ICM Motions Revealed by XRISM/Resolve: Discussion

 \subsection{Merging scenario}

 With the E-BCG as the reference frame, our spatially resolved spectroscopy shows that the ICM in \texttt{MAIN} is redshifted by $\sim$220~km~s$^{-1}$, whereas the ICM in \texttt{SUB} is blueshifted by $\sim$440~km~s$^{-1}$, yielding a LOS separation of $\sim$660~km~s$^{-1}$.
 In contrast, the velocity difference between the E-BCG and the W-BCG is only $156$~km~s$^{-1}$.
 This disparity points to a kinematic decoupling between galaxies and gas: galaxies (and their host dark matter) retain their orbital motion, while the collisional ICM is affected by ram pressure during the encounter and can show different redshift values (e.g., \cite{2004ApJ...606..819M}).
+As discussed in Section 3.3 of \citet{Okabe2025b}, the spectroscopic redshift distribution of member galaxies demonstrates that the E-BCG and W-BCG reliably trace the systemic velocities of the eastern main cluster and the western subcluster, respectively.
+We therefore adopt the BCG redshifts as representative of the dynamical states of the two mass components.
 Assuming that the position and velocity of the eastern X-ray core coincide with those of the E-BCG at the initial state, the bulk motion of the eastern gas core is likely to be triggered by the hydrodynamical interaction at core passage.
 The redshifted bulk velocity was induced by a subcluster that passed closer to us along the line of sight than the cluster center.

 Weak-lensing analysis constraints from Subaru/HSC \citep{Okabe2025b} indicate that the eastern mass component centered on the E-BCG is roughly twice as massive as the western counterpart near the W-BCG.
 The absence of a distinct X-ray core in the western subcluster suggests that its gaseous core has been largely disrupted or stripped.
 Although this is primarily a morphological inference, the marked flattening of the entropy profile toward the center in the western subcluster is also consistent with this picture \citep{2024A&A...690A.222B}.
 Such displacement of the core from the potential minimum may not only manifest as sloshing, but can also evolve into rotational flows once angular momentum is imparted during the offset collision, as discussed below (section~\ref{sec:simulation_comparison}).